ansys/pystk/doc/source/api/ansys/stk/core/graphics/DistanceDisplayConditionFactory.rst

 DistanceDisplayConditionFactory
 ===============================

-.. py:class:: DistanceDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.DistanceDisplayConditionFactory

-   Bases: py:obj:`~IDistanceDisplayConditionFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IDistanceDisplayConditionFactory`

    Define an inclusive distance interval that determines when an object, such as a primitive, is rendered based on the distance from the camera to the object.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: DistanceDisplayConditionFactory

 Overview
 --------